 As a family, we were raised to appreciate the sacrifices of the brave men and women who have dedicated their lives to the service of others.
 With a firefighter and an Air Force pilot among the brothers, we understand firsthand the risks our public servants take each and every day, the hardships endured by our loved ones, and the joy that comes from a life of service.

 As we entered our third vintage, we wanted to show our support for those heroes that have paid the ultimate price for their dedication to others and those survivors they have left behind.
 We have partnered with the National Fallen Firefighters Foundation to raise both awareness and funds for their very important mission.
-Distant Cellars is happy to announce that we nearly $50,000 for the NFFF since the first Tribute release in 2013!
+Distant Cellars is happy to announce that we raised nearly $75,000 for the NFFF since our first release of the 2010 Tribute Red Blend!

 A grant from the Department of Justice's Bureau of Justice Assistance supports programs for survivors of fallen firefighters.
 The Federal Emergency Management Agency partners with the Foundation to sponsor many of the National Memorial Weekend activities.
 The National Institute of Standards and Technology supports work on a national research agenda to prevent line-of-duty deaths.